AhmedBadary/AhmedBadary.github.io/content/research/nlp/disc.md

 3. **Generative VS Discriminative Models:**{: style="color: SteelBlue"}{: .bodyContents1 #bodyContents13}
     :   Basically, _Discriminative Models_ infer outputs based on inputs,
-        while _Generative Models_ generate, both, inputs and outputs (typically given some hidden paramters).
+        while _Generative Models_ generate, both, inputs and outputs (typically given some hidden parameters).
     :   However, notice that the two models are usually viewed as complementary procedures.
-        One does __not__ necessarily outperform the other, in either classificaiton or regression tasks.
+        One does __not__ necessarily outperform the other, in either classification or regression tasks.

 ***